Scaling Optimized Hermite Approximation Methods: Projection error in norm

 \section{Projection error in $L^2$ norm}

 We first give the definition of Hermite projection, then discuss the duality between a function $u$ and its Fourier transform $\mathcal{F}[u]$ when approximating them by Hermite functions.
-At last, we establish the error estimation theorem of scaled Hermite approximation.
+Afterwards, we establish the error estimation theorem of the scaled Hermite approximation.